 What is financial aid?

 Financial aid is a decrease of tuition costs, formulated on the basis of need.
-All families who receive aid qualify according to Financial Aid for School Tuition (FAST).
+All families who receive aid qualify according to Parent Financial Statement (PFS).

 Who can apply?